HIV Mouth Sores: Causes, Symptoms and Treatments

 Oral Thrush

-It is caused by a fungus, candida which causes candidiasis.
-This fungus causes beige color sores in the mouth which accompany bleeding.
-Oral thrush occurs during advanced HIV condition as the fungus is opportunistic and only cause infection when the immunity is compromised.
+It is caused by a fungus, Candida, which causes candidiasis.
+This fungus causes beige color sores in the mouth, which accompany bleeding.
+Oral thrush occurs during advanced HIV conditions as the fungus is opportunistic and only causes infection when the immunity is compromised.

-However, for oral thrush treatment, there are some effective antifungal medicines like lozenge or using antifungal mouthwash for mild infection.
+However, for oral thrush treatment, there are some effective antifungal medicines, such as lozenges or antifungal mouthwash, for mild infections.
 However, you might need a prescription for anti-treatment options for severe infections.

 Canker Sores

-These sores are more like ulcers as their other name, aphthous ulcers, suggest.
-These ulcers develop inside the mouth on the inner surface of the lips and cheeks, on the base of gums, or below the tongue.
-Although this infection is not contagious, but the ulcers are quite painful and HIV-positive patients have a higher chance of developing this infection as compared to those who don’t have HIV infection.
+These sores are more like ulcers, as their other name, aphthous ulcers, suggests.
+These ulcers develop inside the mouth on the inner surface of the lips and cheeks, on the base of the gums, or below the tongue.
+Although this infection is not contagious, the ulcers are quite painful, and HIV-positive patients have a higher chance of developing this infection as compared to those who don’t have HIV infection.
 For the treatment of these sores, doctors recommend antiseptic mouthwash if the infection is mild.

 Oral Hairy Leukoplakia